 The thinking tool includes:

 - ‘Tool-tips’ to help you navigate the tool.

 - A selection of methods and resources that might inspire your own work.

-See the three-minute introductory video on how to use the tool.
+See the three-minute introductory on how to use the tool.